Open Thread 104.75

 ETA: If Roe survives, I think Eric Rall is correct that it will be primarily because of stare decisis, not because the actual reasoning of Roe or Casey (where stare decisis was also decisive) is persuasive.

 That said, I think it’s easy to over-estimate the import of stare decisis in this context.
-Roe is the most decisive case in the Court’s history, and it is at absolute best highly debatable as a legal matter.
+Roe is the most divisive case in the last century, and it is at absolute best highly debatable as a legal matter.
 Despite the predictions of the Casey plurality, refusing to overturn Roe has hardly ended the debate over abortion.

 The Court has also shown a somewhat greater willingness to overturn precedents of this kind recently.
 Janus, decided this term, struck down Abood, which is approximately as old as Roe and also dealt with a politically contentious issue (mandatory union fees).